Research

 TWO-DIMENSIONAL MATERIALS

-We use optical pump-probe spectroscopies and time- and angle-resolved photoemission spectroscopy to study excitons and carriers in two-dimensional semiconductors, such as transition metal dichalchogenides (TMDCs).
-Of particular interest are excitonic phase transitions in TMDC heterobilayers and interaction between magnon and exciton in antiferromagnetic materials.
+We use optical pump-probe spectroscopies, time- and angle-resolved photoemission spectroscopy, and terahertz time-dependent spectroscopy to study excitons and carriers in two-dimensional semiconductors, such as transition metal dichalchogenides (TMDCs), ferroelectrics, ferromagnets, and even combination of them.
+Of particular interest are electron-electron interaction in TMDC hetero/homobilayers, electron-phonon coupling in ferroelectrics, magnon-exciton coupling in antiferromagnets.

 Nature 2022,609, 282–286.